raghavsatyadev/MoreApps/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I2I8ZPRJ)

 # Notice
-- moving library to mavenCentral required it to change groupId. now it will be renamed to **com.github.raghavsatyadev.moreapps** from previous id **com.rocky.moreapps**
+- moving library to mavenCentral required it to change groupId. now it will be renamed to **io.github.raghavsatyadev.moreapps** from previous id **com.rocky.moreapps**

 # MoreApps
 Showcase your other apps in a beautiful way.
 This library also includes force updater.